What Not to Eat When Pregnant

 Drinking alcohol while pregnant is best avoided entirely.
 Alcohol consumption during pregnancy is linked to a higher risk of miscarriage and stillbirth, and excessive alcohol consumption can even lead to fetal alcohol syndrome.
 Your safest bet is to turn down that glass of wine once you know you’re pregnant.

-If you indulged in the occasional beer or wine before knowing you were pregnant, it’s unlikely any serious harm will come to you or your baby.
-The important thing is to not consume any alcohol for the rest of your pregnancy, because experts believe that no amount of alcohol is safe during pregnancy.
+If you had a beer or wine before you knew you were pregnant, don't worry too much.
+It's unlikely to cause serious harm to you or your baby.
+The key takeaway is to steer clear of alcohol for the remainder of your pregnancy, as experts agree that no amount is safe during this time.
 If you are worried about the effects of any drinks you had before your pregnancy was confirmed, talk to your healthcare provider.

 When it comes to drinking coffee or other caffeinated beverages, most experts agree that sticking to less than 200 milligrams per day is safe.
 That’s one 12-ounce cup of coffee a day.
 To give you a rough guide as to what a 200-milligram portion of caffeine looks like in other beverages, it could be 4 cups (8 ounces each) of brewed black tea, 6 cups of brewed green tea, or 4 cups of cola.